43321999/vscode-dev-containers/README.md

 # hub-template
-Some technologies of maintained templates are listed in the names of the branches.
-Instructions for the templates are in the README.md files of the corresponding branches.
+Some technologies of maintained templates are listed in the names of the folders.
+Instructions for the templates are in the README.md files of the corresponding folders.
 ## How to use
-Toggle between branches and choose the instructions you want to build your project.
+Toggle between folders and choose the instructions you want to build your project.